Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: -doped GaAs nanowires

 \section{-doped GaAs nanowires}

 The mechanism of Be incorporation in MBE-grown GaAs NWs by the VLS method is still unclear, due to the complexity introduced by the nanoscale liquid Ga droplets and the difficulty of doping characterization for single NWs.
-Early studies used electrical conductivity measurements along NWs and showed that Be impurities incorporate dominantly through the parasitic sidewall growth in the VS mode~\cite{Casadei:2013}.
-Recently, Be incorporation through the three (112)A truncated facets at the liquid-solid interface was inferred using electron holography to evidence a remarkable three-fold symmetry of the electrical potential~\cite{Dastjerdi:2017}.
+Early studies used electrical conductivity measurements along NWs and showed that Be impurities incorporate dominantly through the parasitic sidewall growth in the VS mode~\cite{Casadei:2013}, and this effect seems to dominate at low Be flux~\cite{Piton:2019}.
+Remarkably, Be incorporation through the three (112)A truncated facets at the liquid-solid interface was inferred using electron holography to evidence a three-fold symmetry of the electrical potential~\cite{Dastjerdi:2017}.
 On the other hand, homogeneous incorporation was observed using the reconstruction with atom probe tomography~\cite{Zhang:2018}.
-In our experiments, we observed rather homogeneous CL mapping for Be-doped NW core, suggesting homogeneous incorporation in our growth conditions.
+In our experiments, we observed rather homogeneous CL mapping for Be-doped NW core, suggesting no significant change of the incorporation along the nanowire axis in our growth conditions.
 For Be-doped NW shells, the situation should be similar to usual thin film growth and efficient doping incorporation was found using a high V/III ratio~\cite{Ojha:2016}.

-Fig.~\ref{fig:sem_be_nws} shows SEM images of as-grown NWs on Si substrates for the five Be-doped samples.
+Figure~\ref{fig:sem_be_nws} shows SEM images of as-grown NWs on Si substrates for the five Be-doped samples.
 Two of them are doped during the VLS growth (core-1 and -2), three are doped during the VS growth of NW shells (shell-1, -2 and -3).
 The statistics of the NW geometry are given in Table~\ref{tab:sample}.
 The growth parameters were kept identical except for the flux of Be dopant, but slight variations of the NW geometry and morphology are still observed.
 Be dopant is believed to have a surfactant effect which may cause irregular morphology and kinked NWs at high Be concentration~\cite{Zhang:2018}.
-In our samples, regular morphology was obtained along most of the NW length, and eventual inhomogeneity at the top can be resolved with CL mapping.
+In our samples, regular morphology was obtained along most of the NW length.